MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/New-MgBetaCommunicationCall.md

 You will need to register the calling bot and go through the list of permissions needed.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgCommunicationCall](/powershell/module/Microsoft.Graph.CloudCommunications/New-MgCommunicationCall?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)